mwilsnd/SkyrimSE-SmoothCam/README.md

 ## Known Issues
 When interpolation is very slow, culling of geometry can be seen.

-Floating quest markers do not respect the camera position - Interpolation causes them to lazily drift around the screen and camera offsets also offset the markers.
+Floating quest markers: To fix these, enable "Patch Projected HUD Elements" in the MCM.

 The crosshair is still being refined, though as of alpha 1.1 is much improved.